karbeto/PHP101/README.md

 To run this you need xampp installed.
-You need to clone this I C: xampp/htdocs
+You need to clone this in C: xampp/htdocs
 Open browser type localhost:htdocs